Divya Ajith Kumar

-Captain Divya Ajith Kumar is an Army Air Defense (AAD) officer in the Indian Army.
+Divya Ajith Kumar is an Army Air Defense (AAD) officer in the Indian Army.
 She graduated from the Officers Training Academy, Chennai.
 Kumar is the first woman to be conferred by the Army with the Sword of Honour, a prize given to the best cadet.
 She led an all-woman contingent of 154 female officers and cadets during the Republic Day Parade in 2015.

 Early life and education

 Divya Ajith Kumar was born in Chennai to a Tamil family.
 She is a first-generation soldier.
 She attended Good Shepherd Matriculation Higher Secondary School, and Stella Maris College, Chennai, where she completed her B.Com.
 (Hons).
 She joined the National Cadet Corps (NCC) and participated in the NCC women contingent in Rajpath.
 Kumar later joined, and graduated from the Officers Training Academy (OTA).
 Kumar was awarded the Sword of Honour prize, given to the best cadet.
 She was the first woman to be awarded the prize.